OE-FET/numerical_laser_annealing/README.md

-# Numerical Simulation of laser annealed 1D stacks of materials
+# Numerical simulation of laser pulse annealing of 1D stack
 ## Overview

-This repository contains matlab software to simulate the laser pulse annealing of a stack of materials.
-Here the simulation is used to determine the maximum temperature achieved during laser annealing inorder to estimate if the stack will be obliterated or deformed by the laser pulse.
-Using this software, we desgined a stack of materials to locally heat solution processed IZO films on Polyethylene naphthalate substrates that did not damage the substrates.
+This repository contains Matlab software to simulate the laser pulse annealing of a stack of materials.
+Here the simulation is used to determine the maximum temperature achieved during laser annealing in order to estimate if the stack will be obliterated or deformed by the laser pulse.
+Using this software, we designed a stack of materials to locally heat solution processed IZO films on polyethylene naphthalate (PEN) substrates without did damaging the PEN.

-### Generation of Pulse
+### Pulse generation
-Here the pulse is assumed to equalivent to a single freqnecy EM wave spaitally confied by spaiatlay mulitplying the wave by a gusiassn.
-To simulate the resulting pulse, through Fourier analysis simulation then decomposed the pulse into a linear combination of single freqney EM waves.
-The resulting interaction of each indepdent wave is solved seperatly and then linerly recombined to approximate the laser pulse.
+Here the pulse is assumed to equivalent to a single frequency electromagnetic (EM) wave spatially confined by spatially multiplying the wave by a Gaussian.
+Through Fourier analysis the software decomposes the pulse into a linear combination of single frequency EM waves.
+The resulting interaction of each independent wave is solved separately and then linearly recombined to approximate the laser pulse.

 ![Laser Pulse](https://github.com/OE-FET/numerical_laser_annealing/blob/master/imgs/pulse_generation.png)

 ### Solving electromagnetic wave equation

-At each boundary the amplitude of the EM wave equation must be continous along with its first derivate.
-Where n is the nth stack of material and L/R are the corresponding waves is nth stack moving left/right respecificlty.
-Using these two equations one can solve for the left/right moving waves in each stacks of materials given the initial incident wave.
-For a solid intro to electromanetic wave dynamics please reference "Introduction to Electrodynamics" by david j. griffiths.
+At each boundary the amplitude of the EM wave equation must be continuous along with its first derivate.
+Where n is the nth layer in the stack of material and L/R are the corresponding waves in the nth layer moving left/right respectively.
+Using these two equations one can solve for the left/right moving waves in each layer given the initial incident wave.
+For a solid intro to EM wave dynamics please reference "Introduction to Electrodynamics" by David J. Griffiths.

 <p align="center">
   <img width="" height="" src="https://latex.codecogs.com/gif.latex?E_%7Bn%2CL%7D%20&plus;E_%7Bn%2CR%7D%20%3D%20E_%7Bn&plus;1%2CL%7D%20&plus;E_%7Bn&plus;1%2CR%7D">